 Once you have verified all components of the LEMP installation, you are able to begin configurations for your site!

-Come back and check for updates, and spin up a reliable Cloud Server from Atlantic.Net.
+Come back and check for updates, and learn more about VPS hosting from Atlantic.Net.